blakeblackshear/frigate/docs/docs/frigate/installation.md

 :::

-### Creating a minimal configuration

-For Frigate to start, you will need to have a valid configuration file inside your `config/` directory mentioned in the storage section of this page.
-You can find a minimal reference configuration with a dummy camera on the [full reference config page](https://docs.frigate.video/configuration/reference/).

 ### Calculating required shm-size

 Frigate utilizes shared memory to store frames during processing.
 The default `shm-size` provided by Docker is **64MB**.